CyVerse-learning-materials/container_camp_workshop_2018/atmosphere/boot.rst

 - We'll do this with Projects, which gives you a bit of a workspace in which to keep things that belong to "you".

-- Click on. the "Projects" tab along the top and then click "CREATE NEW PROJECT"
+- Click on the "Projects" tab on the top and then click "CREATE NEW PROJECT"

 |atmo_cp0|